abraunegg/onedrive/docs/application-config-options.md

 The command reports two independent directions:

-- `Microsoft OneDrive -> Local filesystem` - pending remote changes visible through the stored Microsoft Graph delta position, including new items, deletions, moves/renames, content changes and applicable timestamp-only differences.
+- `Microsoft OneDrive -> Local filesystem` - pending remote changes determined from the stored Microsoft Graph delta position for full-scope operation, or from an authoritative read-only `/children` current-state traversal when `--single-directory` is used.
+This includes new items, deletions/absence, moves/renames, content changes and applicable timestamp-only differences.
 - `Local filesystem -> Microsoft OneDrive` - local filesystem differences relative to the client's stored sync database, including new files/directories, modified files, timestamp-only differences and locally missing items.

 The final `Overall status` is one of: